msoumik78/RabobankAssignment/README.md

 ### Domain

 This module represents the domain you will be working with.
-The domain module presents classes for the power of attorney model that contains a Read or Write authorization for a Payment or Savings account.
+The domain module presents classes for the power of attorney model that contains a Read or Write authorization for a Payment or Savings accountDocument.

 ## The task at hand